 Almost five months ago, our choir grew from 1 to 13 members and it has even flourished to 20 more or less.
 However, as time goes by, the group experienced some ups and downs: a few have expressed to leave for family and work-related reasons and to pursue studies while others just couldn’t attend rehearsals on full time basis so as to focus on personal matters.
 While I do recognize the fact that these incidents happen naturally in any organization, I didn’t expect that things will go down hill too soon.
 I thought it was normal to be sad for … Continue reading Managing A Choir – Relevance of Teamwork – Tips and Thoughts

-Hey guys, I would like to share with you excerpts of the Valedictory Address authored by someone very close to me.
-I thought what he prepared was something worth sharing and could serve as inspiration to those facing difficult challenges in their lives, to the young and old and to everyone from all walks of life.
+Hey guys, I would like to share with you some excerpts of the Valedictory Address authored by someone very close to me.
+I thought what he prepared was something worth sharing and could serve as inspiration to those facing difficult challenges in life, young and old alike, from all walks of life.
 The said address is entitled, “The Value of Everything”.
-The objective of the speech was to inspire his colleagues, the newly graduates, and for each of us to “wake up” and eventually make up our minds that material things are not essential to achieving … Continue reading Tips And Thoughts To Ponder On Life And Its Challenges
+The objective of the speech was to inspire his colleagues, the newly graduates, and likewise a reminder for each of us to “wake up” and eventually “make up” our minds that material things are not essential to achieving lifelong peace … Continue reading How To Ponder On Life And Its Challenges

 Now the buzzword in the blogosphere for Public-Private Partnerships (PPP), P3s have re-emerged as a result of the global economic crisis and as one of the fiscal reforms adopted by certain Governments throughout the globe, primarily to expand needed infrastructures and generate revenues for priority expenditures, among other objectives.
 I came to know P3s when I used to head an office on an ad-hoc basis which serves as a technical staff to the Chairman of a cabinet-level policy making body overseeing privatization related matters.
 It was during this time when the non-performing assets under the first wave of privatization have been … Continue reading P3s: What Does It Mean To The Poor-A Quick Glimpse- Tips and Thoughts